- If you are more than 10 minutes late for your pet’s appointment, you will be required to reschedule.

 Surgery And Hospitalization Policy

 All animals admitted to the hospital, whether for the day or longer, will be up to date on core vaccines as well as a negative heartworm test.
-If not current, they will be updated upon admission and the animal’s owner is responsible for the cost incurred.
 The only patients exempt from this policy are those determined to not be healthy enough for vaccination by a Glendale Animal Hospital veterinarian.

 Pre-operative testing is required for every animal undergoing an anesthetic procedure.
-At minimum, an ERD (Early Renal Disease) test to determine if the kidneys are healthy enough for anesthesia and to indicate other systemic disease is recommended for all surgical patients.
 Blood tests may be recommended to screen for immune system problems, as well as kidney, liver, or glucose abnormalities.
 A signature will be required by any patient’s owner that declines recommended tests.

 An IV catheter is also required for all surgical patients.